rajeevram/my-tip-calculator/README.md

 <img src='Tiptron.GIF' title='Tiptron Animated Walkthrough' width='' alt='Tip Calculator Walkthrough' />

-Here is a more comprehensive video presentation: https://youtu.be/OIb5PWBb7M8
+Here is a more comprehensive video presentation: https://youtu.be/z52OEHAZmPo

 Download the [accompanying presentation slides](https://drive.google.com/file/d/1zJz6Bw3VLUWNzCPGt_Wbdr30ccWGT3Ld/view?usp=sharing) to scroll through while you watch.

 ## Notes

 This project has been significantly updated at of October 2018.
-There will be a new walkthrough GIF, video, and presentation slides coming soon.
+This includes an updated slide deck, walkthrough GIF, and video presentation.

 ## License